huggingface/transformers/docs/source/model_doc/visual_bert.rst

    We do not provide the detector and its weights as a part of the package, but it will be available in the research projects, and the states can be loaded directly into the detector provided.

-Note: More tips will be added, and a demo notebook on how to use a detector to generate your own visual embeddings, and use the VisualBERT model for fine-tuning on your task.

 Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~